 Aug.
 4, 1977, was a busy day behind the benches.
 The Kings hired Ron Stewart as their new head coach.
 He was the seventh coach in franchise history and replaced Bob Pulford, who had led the team for the previous five seasons.

-Also, on this date, the Buffalo Sabres hired Marcel Pronovost as their new head coach, replacing Floyd Smith.
+Also, on this day, the Buffalo Sabres hired Marcel Pronovost as their new head coach, replacing Floyd Smith.

 Oilers Nab a Pair of Netminders

 The Edmonton Oilers were busy on this date as they brought in two different goaltenders.
 On Aug.
-4, 1995, they traded their first-round picks in both the 1996 and 1997 NHL Entry Drafts for Curtis Joseph and Mike Grier.
+4, 1995, they traded their first-round picks in the 1996 and 1997 NHL Entry Drafts to the St Louis Blues for Curtis Joseph and Mike Grier.